MB3hel/AppDevClubProjects2019/README.md

 # AppDevClubProjects2019
 iOS app development club projects for 2019 from meetings I taught / will teach.

+## Xcode 11 notes
+- When creating a project make sure to choose "Storyboard" for User Interface.
+- To run on devices using iOS versions before iOS 13
+  - Delete the `SceneDelegate.swift` file
+  - Replace the contents of `AppDelegate.swift` with the contents of the [AppDelegatePreiOS13.swift](AppDelegatePreiOS13.swift) file in this repository.
+  - Change the deploy target (under the project settings, select the project name at the top of the file explorer in the left panel)

 ## Individual Project Descriptions:

 ### Calculator (October 15)